Marianette/DevelopmentGoalsApp/README.md

 - Ruby Version: `2.2.4`
 - Database: Postgres

 **Note: Application has been tested on Google Chrome 52+.
-(Older versions of the browser may issues with some styling features)**
+(Older versions of the browser may have issues with some styling features)**

 #### Running this Application